RHEcosystemAppEng/exhort-javascript-api/README.md

 <h4>Customizing Executables</h4>
 <p>
 This project uses each ecosystem's executable for creating dependency trees.
-These executables are expected to be present on the system PATH.
+These executables are expected to be present on the system's PATH environment.
 If they are not, or perhaps you want to use custom ones.
-Use can use the following environment variables for setting custom paths for the said executables.
+Use can use the following keys for setting custom paths for the said executables.
 </p>

 <table>